Girls' Getaway in Columbia SC

 Walk to The Vista district for drinks at COA Agaveria y Cocina.
 They take fresh ingredients to another level with hand-squeezed fruit juices and fresh garnishes that will have you taking an Instagram-worthy shot before your first sip.

 A Columbia mainstay, Motor Supply Co.
 Bistro changes its menu daily according to what local, fresh ingredients the chef has on hand.
 Think pan roasted scallops, shrimp & grits, bone-in pork chops, and artisan cheese boards.
-They also boast a farm-to-drink menu by head barman, Jake Smith.
-If you don’t see something you like on the menu, you can tell Jake what flavors you like, and he’ll whip up something to fit your taste buds.
+They also boast a farm-to-drink menu.

 Saturday morning calls for Soda City Market, an experience that’s equal parts eating, shopping, and people watching.
 Locals and visitors alike come to Main Street each week to eat from local food trucks and peruse the dozens of hand-crafted products.
 A few shopping vendors to look out for - Carolina Clutches specializes in handmade, funky leather earrings + statement clutches that everyone will be jealous of.
 Also in the must-have accessory category is Nana by Sally's handmade bags made from end-bolts of leather and fabric “seconds” to make bags that are unique to each owner.